aniketxp/Ethereum-Gas-Price-Tracker/README.md

-# Ethereum-Gas-Price-Tracker
-A robust Python script for real-time monitoring of Ethereum gas prices using the Etherscan API.

 # Gas Price Estimator

 A simple Python script that fetches the current gas price on the Ethereum network using the Etherscan API.